7 on 7 Tournament Rules

 • A punt must be kicked, it cannot be thrown.

-• Center may hand ball to punter
+• Center may hand ball to punter (does not have to be between legs)

-• The kicking team must have all of its players, except for the punter, on the line of scrimmage.
-Players on the kicking team may not move until the ball is kicked.
+• Players on the kicking team may not move until the ball is kicked.

 • If the ball is not touched by the receiving team, the punting team may “down” the punt wherever they first touch the ball.
-The ball is NOT live if the receiving team does not touch the ball.

 • Down field blocking is not allowed on punts